zamibd/x-ui/README.md

 # T-Shoots:

-**If you ygrade from an old version or other forks, for enable traffic for users you should do :**
+**If you upgrade from an old version or other forks, for enable traffic for users you should do :**

 find this in config :
 ``` json